getsolus/packages/packages/s/samba/README.md

 ## Worst case Samba rebuild stack:

 Samba and its dependencies need to be rebuilt in a certain order.
-For major version updates, the procedure typically involves rebuilding talloc, tevent, tdb and ldb before rebuilding Samba proper.
+For major version updates, the procedure typically involves rebuilding talloc, tevent, and tdb before rebuilding Samba proper.

-Within the same major version branch, the need to rebuild talloc/tevent/tdb/ldb is typically lower.
+Within the same major version branch, the need to rebuild talloc/tevent/tdb is typically lower.

 When doing major version updates, create a GH PR with commits ordered per the below list for review and easy pushing+building.